-Research Weeks have led Ben Bronz Academy students on adventures to Boston and Washington D.C..
-They’ve gone on a whale watch off Cape Cod and toured the Amish country in Pennsylvania.
+Research Weeks have led Ben Bronz Academy students on adventures to New York City and Boston.
+They’ve gone on a trip to Ellis Island and attended the Hartford Symphony.
+Students have toured museums and created their own pieces of art.
 Other Research Weeks have culminated in trips to the National Baseball Hall of Fame, the United Nations, Ellis Island, and Kennedy Space Center in Florida.

 The richness of the Research Week program comes from the wide range of topics studied, including explorations of music, art, and sports.

 Some of the research topics that have been covered are:

 • The Freedom Trail

 • Connecticut History

 • World Cultures

 • The Winter Olympics